top of page

 For all testing types, it is strongly encouraged that we implement them within your pipeline where possible and where appropriate.
 However, we understand there may be some exceptions, e.g. you may not want to run a performance test for every deployment.

-There is also a considerable amount of benefit of carrying out manual exploratory testing.
-Exploratory testing involves simultaneously learning about the software under test while designing and executing tests, using feedback from the last test to inform the next.
-If you find a defect while exploratory testing, it's worth having a team discussion to agree if there is value in automating that test and including it in your pipeline to prevent it from happening in the future.
+There is also considerable benefit in conducting manual exploratory testing.
+Exploratory testing involves simultaneously learning about the software under test while designing and executing tests, using feedback from the last test to inform the next if you find a defect.
+In contrast, for exploratory testing, it's worth having a team discussion to decide whether there is value in automating that test and including it in your pipeline to prevent it from happening again.

-There are gaps in the above, such as Compatibility etc. I have taken the approach to address things as they arise to prevent me from making too many assumptions.
+There are gaps in the above, such as Compatibility, etc. I have taken the approach of addressing things as they arise to avoid making too many assumptions.

 Comments